Currently living in Owen Sound, Ontario, Canada, previously in Toronto.

 I like to solve cryptic crosswords.
 In pen.

-At least two a day, usually the Globe & Mail (easy) and The Guardian ( usually harder).
+At least two a day, usually the Globe & Mail (easy), The Evening Standard (easy), and The Guardian (harder).
 I used to regularly tackle the Times and The Telegraph puzzles, but haven’t yet justified the paywall costs to continue with them.

 Thanks to my decrepit knees … … I’m beyond playing sports these days.
 I like to watch Rugby, “proper” Football (soccer to my North American friends), NFL Football (